Origin of Ayurvedic Massage

 The origin of Ayurvedic massage dates back to 3,000 years and is used to promote the importance of health and well-being to all generations within the family, especially to the younger members.

 Ayurvedic Massage in Panchakarma

-An Ayurvedic massage is the part of the traditional detoxification and rejuvenation program of India called Panchkarma, in which the entire body is energetically massaged with large amounts of warm oil and herbs to remove toxins from the system.
-Oil is also poured into the ears, between the eyebrows and at specific chakras, or energy points, during techniques known respectively as Karna Purana, Shirodhara, and Marma Chikitsa.
-These treatments have been modified to meet the needs of the West and have been powerful in their effects upon the mind and nervous system - calming, balancing, and bringing both a heightened sense of awareness and deep inner peace.
-The techniques can be done either as stand-alone treatments or in conjunction with the Ayurvedic body massage.
+An Ayurvedic massage is the part of the traditional detoxification and rejuvenation program of India called Panchakarma, in which the entire body is energetically massaged with large amounts of warm oil and herbs to remove toxins from the system.
+Oil is also poured into the ears, between the eyebrows and at specific chakras, or energy points, during techniques known respectively as Karna Purana, Shirodhara and Marma Chikitsa.
+These treatments have been powerful in their effects upon the mind and nervous system by calming, balancing, bringing a heightened sense of awareness and deep inner peace.

-The ideal time length for daily Abhyanga or ayurvedic massage should be ten to twenty minutes but even only two to three minutes everyday is also beneficial, priorities should be given for head and feet.
+The ideal time length for Ayurvedic massage should be 10 to 20 minutes, but even only 2 to 3 minutes is also beneficial on a regular basis.
 If someone has cold or flu or indigestion problem, Abhyanga should be avoided.
 After the Ayurvedic massage a shower or bath should be taken.
-The basis for effectively performing all of the various ayurvedic massage techniques is a thorough understanding of the primordial energies of the five elements (ether, air, fire, water, and earth) and of Vata, Pitta, and Kapha - the three basic constitutional types.
+The basis for effectively performing all of the various Ayurvedic massage techniques is a thorough understanding of the primordial energies of the five elements (space, air, fire, water and earth) and of Vata, Pitta, and Kapha - the three basic constitutional types.
 This knowledge allows the therapist to determine not only which Ayurvedic massage techniques to use, but also how to customize treatments by selecting proper oils, herbs, rate and pressure of massage strokes to maximize the benefits for each patient.